Malta is home to the oldest free-standing structures in the world, and Evolve is playing an important part to keep it that way.

 Evolve worked on a number of Heritage Malta sites, including the Ta’ Bistra Catacombs in Mosta, the Ghajn Tuffieha Roman Baths, St Paul’s Catacombs in Rabat, the Hal-Salflieni Hypogeum in Paola and the Museum of Fine Arts in Valletta.

-We’re honoured and proud to do our bit to safeguard Malta’s most precious heritage sights so that future generations can enjoy and appreciate them.
+We’re honoured and proud to do our bit to safeguard Malta’s most precious heritage sites so that future generations can enjoy and appreciate them.

 Reflecting our shared heritage